Transferrin Test

 Frequently Asked Questions

-1. What is the purpose of the transferrin test?
+What is the purpose of the transferrin test?

 The transferrin, TIBC, or unsaturated iron-binding capacity (UIBC) test may be performed in conjunction with other iron tests to determine the quantity of iron circulating in the blood, the overall ability of the circulation to transport iron, and the amount of iron stored in the body.

-2. What happens if transferrin levels are high?
+What happens if transferrin levels are high?

 The quantity of iron in the body is indicated by the amount of transferrin in the blood.
-High transferrin indicates low iron, indicating that there is less iron bound to transferrin, allowing for a large circulation of non-bound iron transferrin in the body, indicating iron deficiency anemia.
+High transferrin indicates low iron, indicating that there is less iron bound to transferrin, allowing for a large circulation of non-bound iron transferrin in the body, indicating iron deficiency anaemia.

-3. What is the normal range of transferrin?
+What is the normal range of transferrin?

 The normal range for transferrin is 215 to 380 mg/dl.

-4. What is the cause of low transferrin levels?
+What is the cause of low transferrin levels?

 Low transferrin levels can be caused by insufficient transferrin production in the liver or excessive transferrin loss through the kidneys into the urine.
 Transferrin levels can be reduced by various illnesses, including infection and cancer.

-5. When transferrin saturation increase?
+When does transferrin saturation increase?

 Transferrin saturation increases when there is an overabundance of iron, such as in iron overload or poisoning.
 A high transferrin saturation level implies an excess of iron in your body.

-6. What is the difference between iron and transferrin?
+What is the difference between iron and transferrin?

 Transferrin is a protein that the liver produces.
 It controls iron absorption in the blood.
 Transferrin is the most important iron-carrying protein in the body.
 Ferritin levels represent the body's iron reserves.
 Transferrin, a protein, is required for iron to move through the blood.

-7. What are the symptoms of low transferrin?
+What are the symptoms of low transferrin?

-8. What is the transferrin test cost?
+What is the transferrin test cost?

 The cost of the transferrin test is approximately Rs.
 650. It might vary from place to place.